-Vantaa tram combines Hakunila and Länsimäki areas with the rail network and creates a direct connection to Tikkurila, Aviapolis, and the airport.
-The new tram connection makes it possible to develop East Vantaa's urban structure in a totally new way, and it links the areas with efficient public transport as a stronger part of the network of city centers.
+Vantaa light rail combines Hakunila and Länsimäki areas with the rail network and creates a direct connection to Tikkurila, Aviapolis, and the airport.
+The new light rail connection makes it possible to develop East Vantaa's urban structure in a totally new way, and it links the areas with efficient public transport as a stronger part of the network of city centers.

-Technical Committee ratified the general plan; next, the city executive board and the city council will decide on further planning.
-Further planning will decide on the local detailed plan amendments required by the tram; outlines for street plans for the entire tram line; as well as the building plans.
-The building could begin in 2024, in which case the tram would be available for use at the earliest in 2028.
+The City Council decided on December 16, 2019, that planning Vantaa light rail will continue based on the general plan, provided that the government commits 30% to the light-rail planning and implementation costs.
+Further planning will decide on the local detailed plan amendments required by the light rail; outlines for street plans for the entire light rail; as well as the building plans.
+An investment decision will be sought from the City Council circa 2023.
+The building could begin in 2024, in which case the light rail would be available for use at the earliest in 2028.